 Framework phase 2

 The second phase of the initiative started in November 2011 at the Climate Challenge Fund Gathering in Glasgow, when a large number of community representatives from across Scotland agreed that the Framework should continue, and gave a mandate to a temporary Steering Group to take it forward.
 That Steering Group agreed to get on with addressing the barriers, and to hand over to an elected Convening Group within 6 months, with the aim of collectively creating a framework of support, relationships and improved conditions to further empower community groups to take meaningful action on climate change.
-We see this role as bringing a strong and authentic voice from the community sector into strategic collaboration with other sectors to address a range of technical, information and funding barriers, as well as learning opportunities, and together influencing the wider policy context.
-We believe this contribution, based on direct practical experience, is a crucial missing element at present; it could help to release the potential of the over sector which currently has no shared voice and whose collective impact could be considerably greater.
+The intention was to bring a strong and authentic voice from the community sector into strategic collaboration with other sectors to address a range of technical, information and funding barriers, as well as learning opportunities, and together influencing the wider policy context.
+This was seen as a crucial missing element that could help to release the potential of the community sector which then had no shared voice on climate action.